British Ambassador to Norway

 Notarial and documentary services

 Information about official documents, certificates, and notes available at the Consular section of the Embassy in Oslo.
-Appointments for these services can only be made using our online appointment booking system.
+You need to book an appointment for each service.

 How else we can help